msc-acse/acse-9-independent-research-project-Falfat/README.md

 - Y-Frac outputs a text file which contains domain size, fracture_shape, fracture orienations, planes and sizes for fracture regeneration and input to more complex software packages for flow simulation and geomechanical anlysis of fracture networks.

-- The `percolation_analysis` and `analysis_script` folders some contain DFN analysis done with Y-Frac.
+- The `percolation_analysis` and `analysis_script` folders contain some DFN analysis done with Y-Frac.
 Each of the file is well commented to describe the analysis contained in it.
 Basically, these folders and the test folder, `test_scripts` should be unbundled into the `Y-Frac` folder conatining the modules.
 The `test_scripts` contains some files to test the functionalities of the methods in this library.

 - The `text_files` folder contain is where the output file named `fracture_data` is written.
 It also contains some text files used for analysis to demonstrated Y-Frac's functionalities.
 Again, it is prefered this folder be copied into `Y-Frac` folder for easy accessibility.

-## Example 1: Generating fixed number of fractures
+## Example: Generating fixed number of fractures
 ```python
 # create an instance of domain
 dom = Domain.Domain(boxlength)